Koealaquillage/Doc-Alella/README.md

 ## Repository Structure

 - **main.py**: The entry point of the application.
-This script contains the Gradio interface that connects the frontend with the backend functionalities.
+This script contains the streamlit interface that connects the frontend with the backend functionalities.
 - **Database_interface.py**: This file contains the `DatabaseInterface` class, which manages connections to the MongoDB and Pinecone databases, as well as document querying and uploading operations.
 - **FileTextLoader.py**: This file contains the `FileTextLoader` class, responsible for handling file uploads and storing documents in the database in various formats (txt, doc, docx, pdf).